 - Do both people in the relationship agree that it’s exclusive?

-Hooking up is a broad term, but generally, it refers to casual encounters between two people who can be friends but don’t have to be.
+Hooking up is a broad term, but generally it refers to casual encounters between two people who can be friends but don’t have to be.
 They may or may not be your only partner and can include sex.

 Yes, holding a grudge against your partner is unhealthy, not only for your relationship but also for you.
 Holding grudges for a long time can result in building up anger, distress, doubt and a lot of other negative feelings that can can make you unhappy and stressed.
 To maintain a healthy relationship, you need to be able to forgive your partner for their past mistakes.
 The other option is letting them go.
-Try to remember, being with a person you cannot forgive is not going to do either of you any good.
+Try to remember: being with a person you cannot forgive is not going to do either of you any good.

 Dating someone your family doesn’t like can be really hard.
 It may cause conflict that makes you feel like you can’t be honest or even near the people you love.
 Consider why your family doesn’t like your partner or why your partner doesn’t like them.
 Remember that isolation and no one liking your partner are warning signs of an abusive relationship.

-Abuse affects all types of relationships, not just long-term or committed relationships.
+Abuse can affect all types of relationships, not just long-term or committed relationships.
 Even if your relationship is casual or you’ve only hooked up once, you can still experience abuse.
 If something makes you uncomfortable, scared or threatened, you could be experiencing the warning signs of an unhealthy relationship.
 Learn more about unhealthy relationships.